Tanaidacea: Habitat

+Most are marine, but a handful are also found in freshwater.
+They live buried in bottom sediments, sometimes in self-built tubes.

 Life cycle

 Tanaids do not undergo a true planktonic stage.
 The early developmental period is spent while young are within the marsupium of the mother.
 Subsequently, post-larvae, called mancas, emerge as epibenthic forms.
 Some species are hermaphroditic.

 Taxonomy

+The oldest representatives of the group are known from the Carboniferous, with modern forms emerging during the Mesozoic.

 The order Tanaidacea is divided into the following sub-orders, superfamilies and families: